 Chronolog, Documenting Change in Dyke Marsh

-Visitors to Dyke Marsh will find two photography stations called Chronolog, one on the Haul Road trail at the native plant site, DMW-101, and one on the boardwalk across from Tulane Drive, DMW-102.
+Visitors to Dyke Marsh will find a photography station called Chronolog on the Haul Road trail at the native plant site, DMW-101.
+Unfortunately, our second station on the boardwalk across from Tulane Drive, DMW-102, was destroyed twice.
+Neither FODM or the U. S. Park Police know why it was apparently vandalized.
+At this time, FODM will not replace it at that site

 Chronolog software will automatically align and crop your photo and stitch it into the time lapse movie of the location.
 They will send you a reply, thank you and a link to the time lapse.
 Neither the Friends of Dyke Marsh or the National Park Service will collect or ever see your e-mail.
 We hope you will participate often and document what is happening in the natural world in Dyke Marsh.